ionify/ionify/README.md

 # [ionify](http://about.ionify.net/)

-**ion implemented for you**, is a flexible, unobtrusive & novel api for expressing data & code via
+**ion implemented for you**, is a flexible, unobtrusive & novel api for expressing actionable information & behavior via
 [**ion:** invoked object notation](https://github.com/ionify/about/blob/public/ions/ion.md).
 It was
 [created](http://key.ionify.net/)